 My Heart’s in the Highlands is a beautiful celebration of the landscape and native wildlife of Scotland.
 With this, and many other works, often set to music, Burn’s is equally celebrated as a songwriter as he is a poet.
 Ayrshire is the place to visit to begin your appreciation of the ‘Scottish Bard’.
 The village of Alloway hosts the Burns Cottage Museum, the home Robert’s father built and where the poet lived until he was seven years of age.

 The Robert Burns House in Dumfries is where he spent his later years, creating some of his most famous works in the study.
 It is a key pilgrimage site for many Burns admirers, with Wordsworth, Coleridge and Keats among others visiting to pay their respects over the years.

 Dylan Thomas: Laugharne, Wales

-As Robert Burns is to Scotland so too is Dylan Thomas to Wales: a national treasure and cultural icon whose work captures a wonderful sense of place.
+As Robert Burns is to Scotland so too is Dylan Thomas to Wales: a national treasure and cultural icon whose work really captures a place.
 Thomas’s life in the Carmarthenshire town of Laugharne was a constant inspiration to the writer with his famous radio play Under Milk Wood capturing several of the characters he encountered there (though the setting more closely resembled New Quay).

-Poem In October is a more fitting example that displays the region’s beauty.
+Poem In October is a better example of the region’s beauty.
 Written after a birthday walk from his home The Boathouse up to the shoulder of Sir John’s hill, the poem provides a perfect accompaniment whilst you enjoy the ‘Dylan Thomas Birthday Walk’ around the area.

 The Brontës: Haworth, Yorkshire